Mallorca airport closed after fake emergency diverts plane | DW | 06.11.2021

 His companion disappeared upon arrival at the hospital.

-Many of the escaping passengers were not caught by police.
-They are believed to have fled over the perimeter fence
+Many of the escaping passengers were not caught by police, and are believed to have fled over the perimeter fence

-Investigators believe the remaining escapees managed to climb over the airport perimeter fence and into the island.
+Investigators believe the remaining escapees managed to climb over the airport perimeter fence and disappear on the island.

 Airport operator Aena said 13 arriving planes were diverted, including to nearby Ibiza airport.
 Sixteen departing planes were grounded.